coffeeandc0d3/brightness-controller.non-hardware.controller/README.md

 java solve `xrandr --verbose | awk '/ connected /{}/Brightness:/{print $2}'` `xrandr | grep -w connected | awk -F'[ ]' '{print $1}'`

-*Note* Again the above 2 parameters need to be enclosed with backticks (`), they won't show on Github.
+*Note* The above 2 parameters need to be enclosed with backticks (`), they won't show on Github.

 *Tips: This can be useful as a panel plugin that could run the above command when the plugin is clicked on.
 See https://github.com/levimake/xfce4-genmon-panel-scripts